nyaruka/goflow/docs/md/expressions.md

 ## format_location(location)

-Formats the given location as its name
+Formats the given `location` as its name.

 ```objectivec